 5) Will you have a solid price in place before the editor begins work on your manuscript?

 You will know the exact cost of your project before starting.
-Unlike other companies who give “estimates,” we give you an exact number.
+Unlike other companies who give “estimates,” I give you an exact number.

 6) Does the editor have an advanced degree (higher than a bachelor’s) in writing, editing, or publishing?

-7) Will the editor offer you a free sample edit of your own work?
+7) Will the editor offer you a sample edit of your own work?

-Unlike most editorial companies, we are happy to provide a free sample edit.
-We’re proud of our work.
+Unlike many editorial companies, I am happy to provide a sample edit.

 Many professions (especially in the medical field) actually require employees to take continuing education classes.
-We believe that book editors should, too.
-So, we do that.
-Valerie recently completed a short story class at UCLA, and a class with the renowned Christine Hemp at the University of Iowa, for example.
-She also keeps abreast of publishing trends by attending Book Expo America, the largest publishing conference in the world, and by subscribing to industry publications.
+I believe that book editors should too.
+I recently completed a short story class at UCLA and a class with the renowned writing teacher Christine Hemp at the University of Iowa.
+I also keep abreast of publishing trends by attending Book Expo America, the largest publishing conference in the world, and by subscribing to numerous industry publications.